alymaquiling/alymaquiling/README.md

 Welcome to my GitHub page!

-I am currently pursuing an M.S. in Cybersecurity at NYU to compliment my Security Engineer internship at Tesla, where I am working full-time.
-I am also a part-time DevOps Engineer Intern at GSA which has allowed me to apply the skills I learned while studying for the AWS Developer Associate certification.
-I earned a B.S. in Data Science & Analytics and B.A. in Computer Science and Mathematics in June 2020.
+I am currently pursuing an M.S. in Cybersecurity at NYU while working as an intern on the PenTest team at Salesforce, where I am mainly focused on DevOps tools.

-I specialize in Node.js, Typescript, Python, Docker and AWS.
+I hold a B.S. in Data Science & Analytics and B.A. in Computer Science and Mathematics and specialize in Node.js, Typescript, Python, Docker and AWS.
 Feel free to check out my pinned projects below!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/amaquiling/) 😊